go-vikunja/vikunja/docs/content/doc/setup/config.md

 If the email is not public in those cases, authenticating will fail.
 **Note 2:** The frontend expects to be redirected after authentication by the third party to <frontend-url>/auth/openid/<auth key>.
-Please make sure to configure the redirect url with your third party auth service accordingy if you're using the default vikunja frontend.
+Please make sure to configure the redirect url with your third party auth service accordingly if you're using the default vikunja frontend.
 Take a look at the [default config file](https://kolaente.dev/vikunja/api/src/branch/main/config.yml.sample) for more information about how to configure openid authentication.

 Default: `<empty>`